The Miraculous Birth of Christ

 Former Protestant: References that I used when learning about the Catholic Church

 I started with "Protestant Minister becomes catholic -- Scott Hahn's Conversion Story" and a copy of the new/updated Catechism of the Catholic Church.
 Fr.
-Patrick Kenny (RIP) at Walter Reed Medical Center in Washington DC recommended that I meet Fr.
+Patrick Kenny (RIP at Cloonclare Cemetery, Manorhamilton, Ireland) at Walter Reed Medical Center in Washington DC recommended that I meet Fr.
 John McCloskey.
 He had a list of books that he called the "Catholic Lifetime Reading Plan".
 Then I searched in particular for Church Doctors, since there are only 33 of them versus the number of bishops and declared saints since Christ's death and resurrection.
 Fr.
 McCloskey ran the nearest catholic bookstore to the White House.

 Favorite Books: